FrThomas/risyphus/README.md

 Recent Additions and Changes
 -----
+* BLtable now accepts `none` as statistical test to suppress p-values.
 * All functions now accept tibbles in addition to data frames.
 * Vignette "Introduction to risyphus" added - requires that you install risyphus in a way that vignettes are actually build (see above).